-- Your pension credit will be based on all of your hours of employment up to the maximums allowed for future service credit, for past service credit, and for both in the same year. - For your hours of employment before 2005, your benefit will be based on a weighted average of the different contribution rates. - For your hours of employment during and after 2005, your benefit will be based on the different rates of contribution and the applicable benefit schedule each year as follows: - For hours of employment in 2005, your benefit is based on your contribution rate and Benefit Schedule B. See page 40 for more information. - For 2006 and later, your benefit rate will also depend upon whether or not your home local and visited local have made the 25% contribution rate increase requested by the Trustees to be effective January 1, 2006.
+- Your pension credit will be based on all of your hours of work up to the maximums allowed for future service credit, for past service credit, and for both in the same year. - For your hours of work before 2005, your benefit will be based on a weighted average of the different contribution rates. - For your hours of work during and after 2005, your benefit will be based on the different rates of contribution and the applicable benefit schedule each year as follows: - For hours of work in 2005, your benefit is based on your contribution rate as shown in Schedule B. See page 41 for more information. - For 2006 and later, your benefit rate will also depend upon whether or not your home local and visited local have made the 25% contribution rate increase requested by the Trustees to be effective January 1, 2006.

-Refer to page 10 for more information on how to determine the contribution rate upon which your pension benefit will be based and to page ?? for how pension accruals are valued for travelers
+Refer to page 10 for more information on how to determine the contribution rate upon which your pension benefit will be based and to page 11 for how pension accruals are valued for travelers.

-Optional Pro Rata/Partial Pension Addendum to the Money-Follows-the-Man Reciprocal Agreement
+Optional Pro Rata/Partial Pension Addendum to the Money-Follows-the-Employee Reciprocal Agreement

-The PPNPF has signed the optional Pro Rata/Partial Pension Addendum to the United Association Pension Fund Reciprocal Agreement ("Addendum").
+The UANPF has signed the optional Pro Rata/Partial Pension Addendum to the United Association Pension Fund Reciprocal Agreement ("Addendum").
 Funds that are signed to the Addendum are called related plans.

-The Addendum covers the few situations that basic money-follows-the-man reciprocity does not fully address.
-The Addendum applies after all money-follows-the-man reciprocity has been made.
+The Addendum covers the few situations that basic money-follows-the-employee reciprocity does not fully address.
+The Addendum applies after all money-follows-the-employee reciprocity has been made.

 The Addendum may be helpful if, before you are vested in your original home fund, you move to a new home fund because of a transfer in local union membership or a change in trade or division classification.
-Likewise, whether or not you are vested in your original home fund, and move to a new home fund because of a transfer in local union membership or a change in trade or division classification, the pro rata/partial pension may help you if you do not accrue sufficient pension credit in your new home fund.
+Likewise, whether or not you are vested in your original home fund, if you move to a new home fund because of a transfer in local union membership or a change in trade or division classification, the pro rata/partial pension may help you if you do not accrue sufficient pension credit in your new home fund.

 Under the Addendum, the combined hours credited in the other fund(s) are recognized by each of the funds for purposes of vesting, curing breaks-in-service, and benefit eligibility.
 However, the amount of benefits paid by each fund is based solely on the hours retained in that fund.
-See page 17 for more information about the pro rata/partial pension from the National Pension Plan.
+See page 15 for more information about the pro rata/partial pension under the Plan.
 For information about a pro rata/partial pension from a related plan, you will need to contact that plan directly.
-Listings of local funds signatory to the Addendum may be found on our website at reciprocity.ppnpf.org.
+Listings of local funds signatory to the Addendum may be found on our website at https://uanpf.org/wp-content/uploads/2021/06/PPNPF-Reciprocity-11.2019.pdf.
 Information on funds covered by the Addendum may also be obtained from the Fund office.